There are several reasons why we should try to intervene in sexual violence or call out inappropriate comments and behaviour:

 - ‘If you’d like to report what happened to someone then I’m happy to tell them what I saw.’

-This involves directly responding to what is happening.
-This could mean calling out a perpetrator or person being sexist, naming what is happening or saying that it’s not okay.
+That could mean calling out a perpetrator or person being sexist, naming what is happening or saying that it’s not okay.

 For example, saying: